 Keywords play an important role in small business marketing.
-Improving your online visibility hinges on creating impactful SEO content focused on the right topics.
+For some sites, improving your online visibility hinges on creating impactful SEO content focused on the right topics.
 Learning how to find keywords will help you attract your ideal audience.

 Yet, as pivotal as keywords are for website optimization, they do not exist in isolation—you don’t “insert keywords” into your website and call it a day.
-There’s more to a robust digital strategy than just search terms.
+There’s much more to a robust digital strategy than just a list of search terms.

-• Guiding user intent: Keywords allow you to tailor content for users at different stages of the buying journey.
-By understanding their search behaviors, you can offer content that directly addresses their queries.
+Guiding user intent: Keywords allow you to tailor content for users at different stages of the buying journey.
+By understanding user search behaviors, you can offer content that directly addresses their queries.
 Most small business SEO projects begin with keyword research.

 How to Find Keywords

-Note, when people are new to generating SEO keyword ideas, they often think too broadly.
-For example, a solid waste disposal team suggested concepts like “environmental” and “carbon emissions,” but these are not terms potential customers will search to find local disposal services.
+When people are new to generating SEO keyword ideas, they sometimes think too broadly.
+For example, a solid waste disposal team suggested concepts like “environmental” and “carbon emissions,” but these are not terms potential customers would search to find local disposal services.

 Selecting the Right Keywords

-• Long-tail advantage: Longer, specific phrases are easier to rank and draw a more defined audience.
+Long-tail advantage: Longer, specific phrases can draw a more defined audience.
 These keywords often mirror natural language searches and can capture users who are at a more decisive stage in their search journey.
 Remember, the point of your content is to drive revenue, not gather impressive website traffic.

 How to Use Keywords